mozilla-services/heka/docs/source/configuration.rst

 ========

 A decoder may be specified for each encoding type defined in message.pb.go.
-Unless you are using a custom decoder you probably won't need to specify these by hand, by default the JsonDecoder and ProtobufDecoder will be configured as if you had included the following configuration.
+Unless you are using a custom decoder you probably won't need to specify this by hand.
+By default the ProtobufDecoder will be configured as if you had included the following configuration.

 Example:

 .. code-block:: ini

-    [JsonDecoder]
-    encoding_name = "JSON"

     [ProtobufDecoder]
     encoding_name = "PROTOCOL_BUFFER"

-The JsonDecoder converts JSON serialized Heka messages to `Message` struct objects.
-The `encoding_name` setting means that this decoder should be used for any Heka protocol messages that have the encoding header of JSON.
 The ProtobufDecoder converts protocol buffers serialized messages to `Message` struct objects.
+The `encoding_name` setting means that this decoder should be used for any Heka protocol messages that have the encoding header of PROTOCOL_BUFFER.
 The hekad protocol buffers message schema in defined in the `message.proto` file in the `message` package.

 .. note::